mgandham/mgandham.github.io/index.md

 rushing in to fill the void.

-Which hurts more: The dark?
+Which hurts more: The dark,
-Obscuring, concealing, supressing.
+Obscuring, concealing, supressing?
 Or the blinding light of every day
-Revealing the world without you.
+Revealing my world without you.

 ## 8/08/2020